test11.gif

 Employer Tax Credits

-Both competitive and non competitive goverment jobs.
-I can provide you with the Schedule A form that is needed for the non competitive jobs.
+Find both competitive and non-competitive government jobs.
+We can provide you with a Schedule A letter that is needed for some non-competitive jobs.
 Sometimes you will need to try this website more than once for it to work.
-Scroll down to the bottom and click on the selective service coordinators
+Scroll down to the bottom and click on the selective service coordinators.

 Disability Resources for Self-Employment